kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/overview/concepts.md

 ![alt](../resources/how-it-works.png)

-This template based workflow make it possible for platform team enforce best practices and deployment confidence with a set of Kubernetes CRDs, and give end users a *PaaS-like* experience (*i.e. app-centric, higher level abstractions, self-service operations etc*) by natural.
+This template based workflow make it possible for Administrator enforce best practices and deployment confidence with a set of Kubernetes CRDs, and give end users a *PaaS-like* experience (*i.e. app-centric, higher level abstractions, self-service operations etc*) by natural.

 ![alt](../resources/what-is-kubevela.png)